SEP 11, 2020 | GLOBAL

 - IBM Cloud is offering no-cost options to help customers maintain business continuity while migrating to remote work environments, including IBM Cloud Virtual Server configurations.

 - IBM Security has a number of solutions and extended no-charge access to technologies for helping clients alter their operations and security programs to protect remote employees, protect themselves from cybersecurity criminals capitalizing on COVID-19 uncertainty, and address critical security needs.

-- The US Department of Energy is using the IBM-built Summit supercomputer to research medications and natural compounds that have shown potential to treat COVID-19.
+- The US Department of Energy used the IBM-built Summit supercomputer to research medications and natural compounds that have shown potential to treat COVID-19.

 - IBM joined the COVID-19 High Performance Computing Consortium, which brings massive computing power to researchers hoping to better understand the virus and develop potential treatments and cures.
-As of April 7, the consortium had received 35 proposals from researchers and matched 19 with a supercomputing partner.
+As of April 7, the consortium had received 35 proposals from researchers.

 - IBM is offering free tools through the Weather Channel app and weather.com to track reported COVID-19 cases and help people stay informed.

 - IBM is offering Watson Assistant for Citizens at no charge for 60 days.
 The virtual assistant supports chat and speech interfaces and is pre-loaded to understand and respond to common questions about COVID-19.
 IBM is delivering this service across the United States and globally, including organizations in Arkansas, California, Georgia, New York, Texas, Czech Republic, Greece, Poland, Spain and the UK.